Andy Clyde: Theatre and film

-Clyde also kept busy as a character actor in feature films; for example, he played a sad provincial postman in the Katharine Hepburn film The Little Minister and Charles Coburn's drinking buddy in The Green Years.
-In the 1940s, he gravitated toward outdoor and western adventures.
-Clyde is well remembered for his roles as a comic sidekick, usually teaming with William Boyd in the Hopalong Cassidy series, as "California Carlson" (a role he also played in the Hopalong Cassidy radio program), or with Whip Wilson in Monogram Pictures' low-budget western movies.
+Clyde also kept busy as a character actor in feature films.
+He almost always appeared as a supporting actor: for example, he played a sad provincial constable in the Katharine Hepburn film The Little Minister and Charles Coburn's drinking buddy in The Green Years.
+He did play a couple of leads for low-budget, independent producers: the comedy Red Lights Ahead (1935) and the western Sundown Riders (1944).

+By the 1940s, Clyde had been gravitating toward outdoor and Western adventures.
+Clyde is well remembered for his roles as a comic sidekick.
+He was most often associated with William Boyd in the Hopalong Cassidy series, as "California Carlson" (a role he also played in the Hopalong Cassidy radio program.
+He stayed with the Cassidy feature films until the series lapsed in 1948.
 Clyde also worked on the Hopalong Cassidy "record readers" issued by Capitol Records in the 1950s.
+Clyde's home studio, Columbia, cast Clyde prominently in feature-length musical westerns of the mid-1940s.